Ukraine – EC Library Guide on Country Knowledge

 European Committee of the Regions and European Economic and Social Committee, English-Ukrainian communication booklet, Publications Office of the European Union, 2024.

-- Europe between two wars – EU foreign policy in 2023
+Europe in the 'arc of fire' – EU foreign policy in 2024

-European External Action Service and Borrell Fontelles, J., Publications Office of the European Union, 2024.
+European External Action Service and Borrell Fontelles, J., Europe in the 'arc of fire' – EU foreign policy in 2024, Publications Office of the European Union, 2024.

 In response to the unprovoked and unjustified military aggression against Ukraine, the EU has imposed unprecedented sanctions against Russia, designed to: reduce the Kremlin’s ability to finance the war; impose clear economic and political costs on Russia’s political elite; diminish Russia’s economic base.
 These measures are targeted, are not affecting energy and agrifood export from Russia to third countries, and are well coordinated with our allies.